Aerial Board of Control

+Description

-The initial publication in McClure's stated "2025" as the supposed date of publication, but the various dates were later reworked and Kipling settled on the year 2000 A.D.
-By this date the Aerial Board of Control was established as an ad hoc working world organisation, much as the global arrangements of the General Post Office (G.P.O) already had in Kipling's time, and with the aim of keeping national entanglements to a minimum for commerce and communication.
+"With the Night Mail", the first story about the Aerial Board of Control, is set in 2000 A.D.
+By this date the Aerial Board of Control was established as an ad hoc working world organisation, much as the global arrangements of the General Post Office already had in Kipling's time, and with the aim of keeping national entanglements to a minimum for commerce and communication.
 Kipling envisages the Board as having a tight structure and hierarchical organisation, akin to a blend of the British Merchant Navy and the Post Office, with its world centre in London.
+It is described as "a massive [...] organization that controls the world’s air travel and usurps the power of individual nation-states".

+In "With the Night Mail", Kipling described it as a "semi-elected, semi-nominated body of a few score persons of both sexes [that] controls this planet.
+'Transportation is Civilization,' our motto runs.
+Theoretically, we do what we please so long as we do not interfere with the traffic and all it implies.
+Practically, the A.B.C. confirms or annuls all international arrangements and, to judge from its last report, finds our tolerant, humorous, lazy little planet only too ready to shift the whole burden of public administration on its shoulders."

-Later the Board appeared in the long sequel story "As Easy as ABC" (The London Magazine 1912, written 1907), set in the year 2065 after a devastating plague.
+Later the Board appeared in the long sequel story "As Easy as ABC", set in the year 2065 after a devastating plague.
 At this point the A.B.C. is effectively a reluctant and light-touch world government, though its mandate limits it to the protection of free trade and "all that may imply".
 Again, here Kipling took the opportunity to slightly revise elements of the earlier story.

-Kipling wrote only these two science fiction stories set in his Aerial Board of Control universe of the early 21st century.
-To date, no other author or RPG gamer has followed his lead by creating more such tales, but the overall theme strongly anticipated the much later genre of steampunk, with touches of valvepunk in the radium-sourced method of airship propulsion.
-Kipling's two A.B.C. stories have also been held up as the first examples of the use in science fiction of force-fields, streamed data-recording to tape, and the immense pulsing 'cloud-breaker' navigation beams that guide the world's airships can be seen as anticipating the laser.
-Charles Carrington (Rudyard Kipling: His Life and Work, 1955) researched the radio technology of the time, and found that - even though there was then "no radio-telephony" - Kipling's story had envisioned complex air-traffic control by radio as... "a world-wide network of radio services, supplying weather forecasts, and allotting safety-levels, and landing priorities, thirty years before anyone else had dreamed of 'flying control'".

-In terms of influence on other writers of the pre-war era the initial story pre-dates H.G.
-Wells' The War in the Air by three years, and presents a far more optimistic vision of the future.
-More generally the concept that air traffic would become widely used, and that some rational and impartial supra-national control of it would needed, is one that became a staple of pulp and 'scientifiction' as flight took wing in the 1930s.